 How this 1-minute AI film was made

-The film below was generated end to end on EpicVids: one fisherman who stays the same man in every scene, six scenes with real cuts, two lines spoken in his own voice, and a coastal soundscape that runs the full minute.
-This guide walks through exactly how it was made, the same steps work for any story.
+The film below was generated end to end on EpicVids: one fisherman who stays the same man in every scene, six scenes with real cuts, spoken lines, and a coastal soundscape that runs the full minute.
+The steps below are the exact flow in today's Studio, screen by screen, with real screenshots.
+The same steps work for any story and any length.

 60 seconds, six scenes, one consistent character who speaks.
 Generated on EpicVids.